Is there a maximum number of solar panels allowed in the UK?

 Installers need scaffolding to get up onto your roof safely, and its setup/take-down costs can be a sizable chunk of the total expense.

-When you install a larger system initially, you can split the fixed costs among more solar panels, which ends up reducing the cost per panel.
+When you install a larger solar panel system, you can split the fixed costs among more panels, which ends up reducing the cost per panel.

 Summary